FeralAI/Wingman/docs/NETStandardLibrary.Common.md

-# NETStandardLibrary.Common
+# Wingman.Common

-NETStandardLibrary.Common contains general use classes and methods.
+Wingman.Common contains general use classes and methods.